Ruapehu is a stunningly beautiful district in which to live, work and play. Come and see why!

 Feed your kids imagination at our libraries!

-People attending the Visit Ruapehu Forum heard about the current strength of the visitor sector and the importance of working together.
+Tourism operators attending the Visit Ruapehu forum were positive on the current state of the sector and the future.